sodhinchu/sodhinchu.github.io/_posts/2021-09-28-guesswhat-datasets.md

 title: "GuessWhat?!- Available Datasets (1/2)"
 date: 2021-09-28
 ---
 Predominantly for the task-oriented visual dialogue systems, the [GuessWhat dataset](https://github.com/GuessWhatGame/guesswhat#data) has been in use.
 However, with the rise in popularity, new datasets have been proposed periodically to further up the game.
-This post(part-1 of 2 posts) discusses the present-day datasets for these systems.<br/>
+This post(is part-1, [part-2 here](https://sodhinchu.github.io/2021/09/29/guesswhat-datasets(2)/)) discusses the present-day datasets for these systems.<br/>

 ## GuessWhat: